simeononsecurity/simeononsecurity.ch/content/articles/best-code-repositories-comparison/index.en.md

 A large financial services company migrated 500+ development teams to Azure DevOps, using its tight integration with Azure cloud services.
 Key benefits:
 - Reduced deployment time by 60%
 - Improved compliance audit efficiency by 75%
-- Seamless Active Directory integration simplified user management
+- smooth Active Directory integration simplified user management
 - Total cost of ownership decreased by 40% compared to previous tools

 ### Open Source Projects